burningtree/utxo25/README.md

 ### Hackathon

 The conference will now also include a hackathon, which will be focused on building local development projects.

+### Co-working space

+There will be a co-working space within the conference area where attendees will be able to work and network.

 ## Communities